These delicious Chinese Almond Cookies are dense, sandy, and crunchy.

 Make sure you lightly spoon the flour to measure it, otherwise these cookies may end up being too dry and hard.

 Use a spoon to fluff up the flour within the container.
-Use a spoon or scoop to lightly scoop the flour into the measuring cup.
+Then, use a scoop or spoon to lightly scoop the flour into the measuring cup.
 Use the straight side of a knife to level the flour across the top of the measuring cup.

 The photo above: